avinashdhawan/python-api-challenge/README.md

 # python-api-challenge
-# Python API - What's the Weather Like?
+# Python API - Where can I find an Ideal Vacation Spot?

 ## Background